Blue Ridge Electrical

 Rental Property Electrical Safety Checklist for Tweed Heads Landlords

-Before each new tenancy, confirm:-
+Before each new tenancy, confirm:

 1. Safety switch (RCD) installed and tested